AndersDeath/diary2/000-current.md

 # 16 August - Wednesday - Yerevan - 321 day of immigration

 Today I was at dentist cabinet.
 She found the fourth channel in my tooth.
 This is nice because it will save it.
 I almost sad good buy to it.
 Also I had a call with Belinda from Tracify.
 She was nice and I also told her about what I want to have.
+So, we will be not have an agreement